PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/030-roles.md

 ## Network Users

-All users of Polymesh go through a [Customer Due Diligence](/identity/verification/) process.
-With a valid CDD claim, a user can send and receive POLYX and interact with the Polymesh primitives to create and manage their identities and assets, settle instructions and so on.
+Every user wishes to manage identites and assets on Polymesh must go through a [Customer Due Diligence](/identity/verification/) process.
+With a valid CDD claim, a user can create and manage their identities and assets, settle instructions and so on.

 ## Operators

 Operators nodes are special nodes in the Polymesh network which author new blocks, and participate in finalising the blockchain.

-Unlike a permissionless network, in order to run an operator node, a user must be permissioned through the on-chain governance process.
+Unlike a permissionless network, in order to run an operator node, a user must be permissioned through CDD and the on-chain governance process.
 This is done via a [Polymesh Improvement Proposal](/governance#polymesh-improvement-proposals).

 ## Customer Due Diligence Service Providers